hashicorp-education/learn-vault-docker-lab/README.md

 ### Docker resource usage

-The screenshot shows a Vault Docker Lab that has been up but idle for 25 minutes.
+The screenshot shows a VDL that has been up but idle for 25 minutes.

 <img width="732" alt="2023-09-01_14-04-54" src="https://github.com/hashicorp-education/learn-vault-docker-lab/assets/77563/5ff76eed-7c70-4bdd-bca2-3a478d878b10">